What’s on this page

 You might be concerned about having to learn a new programming language as part of learning about something else.

 If you’re an advanced CS student (and you should be if you’re taking this class), you should be able to pick up new languages easily.

 Debuggers: The web browsers have debuggers built in.
 These are generally pretty complete (you can set breakpoints, inspect variables, …).
 The in-browser debuggers will talk to IDEs.

-Editors and IDEs: A longer version is at Tools for 559, but the short answer: you can use your favorite text editor.
+Editors and IDEs: A longer version is at Tools, but the short answer: you can use your favorite text editor.
 But it’s probably worth taking the time to pick a modern IDE.
-I am recommending Visual Studio Code (see Visual Studio Code (VSCode) for CS559).
+I am recommending Visual Studio Code.
 It has excellent integrated support for debugging, code checking, code formatting, etc. It has this cool feature where it will run a mini-web server so you can test your program, and cause the web browser to automatically update so you’ll see changes in your program immediately as you edit it.

-Source Control: More details at Git and GitHub in CS559 , but the short answer: we will use GIT in this class.
+Source Control: More details at GIT, but the short answer: we will use GIT in this class.
 You will use it to get starter code and submit your programs.
 Learn to use source control - it can help you even when you are working by yourself.

-We recommend Visual Studio Code (VSCode) for CS559. (see Visual Studio Code (VSCode) for CS559))
+We recommend Visual Studio Code (VSCode) for CS559. (see Visual Studio Code and CS559)

 - Lecture 2 (really the 1st lecture) - language basics, closures